gaukas/dochive.gaukas.wang/hexo/source/_posts/wasmtime-c-api.md

 corrupt .drectve at end of def file
 ```

-Haven't figured out why.
-But I tried `cargo clean` then rebuild, then it works for me to have only `libwasmtime.a` in `wasmtime-go/build/windows-x86_64`.
+Haven't figured out why yet.
+It seems to be an issue with the linker for CGO.